GraphPKU/BREC/README.md

   "Distance_Regular": (380, 400),
 ```

-You can refer to detailed graph in *customize/Data/raw* for analysis.
+You can refer to the detailed graph in *customize/Data/raw* for analysis.